denisecase/MandMath.jl/README.md

 ```
 julia
 ]
+activate .
 instantiate
-activate .
 test
 ```

-Ctrl C to return to Julia REPL.
+Hit backspace or Ctrl C to return to Julia REPL.
 Load our MandMath module and call a function.

 ```
 using MandMath
-MandMath.greet()
+MandMath.main()
 ```

 CTRL D to exit back to PowerShell.